agaveplatform/science-apis/README.md

 For ease of deployment, and easier scaling from demo to heavy utilization scenarios, we build and deploy the entire Agave Platform as a collection of [Docker](http://docker.com) images.
 This README will walk you through the process of running a development instance of Agave for yourself.
 For more information about the use cases satisfied by the APIs as well as functional documentation about their design, use, and performance, please see the [Agave Developer’s Website](https://agaveplatform.org).
 To get started using the APIs right away, pull down the Agave CLI as [source](https://github.com/agaveplatform/agave-cli) or a [Docker image](https://hub.docker.com/u/agaveapi/cli) and take it for a spin.

-## Installation
+## Installations

 The Agave Developer APIs are distributed as multiple Docker images.
 This repository serves as a aggregation point for all the different services and a common configuration point used to propagate various configuration options when compiling from source.
 One of the things we love about Docker is that it simplifies our deployment environments.
 Each API is built into its own image and that exact same image is used in development, staging, and production.
-Because of this, we make all our images available publicly in the [Docker Public Registry](http://hub.docker.com/u/agaveapi/).
+Because of this, we make all our images available publicly in the [Docker Public Registry](http://hub.docker.com/u/agaveplatform/).

-One of the other great things about Docker is the ecosystem of tooling around the container technology itself.
 The Agave core services are currently comprised of over a dozen different containers.
+With their third-party dependencies and support containers, the total container count can surpass 30.
 Starting, stopping, monitoring, etc all those containers would be challenging on its own.
-Thankfully, [Docker Compose](https://docs.docker.com/compose/) is available.
-Compose is an orchestration tool for managing Docker containers and their dependencies.
-Included in this repository you will find a `docker-compose.yml.SAMPLE` file which you can use to stand up, configure, and scale the entire stack, dependencies and all.
+We support [Docker Compose](https://docs.docker.com/compose/) as our development container orchestration solution for managing the bundled containers and their dependencies.
+Included in this repository you will find a `compose` directory where you will find example docker-compose.yml files to deploy the platform in various configurations.

 In the following sections we walk you through what it takes to stand up and interact with the stack.
-For more information, including lots of useful tutorials and examples on using Agave to power your own digital lab, pleas visit the [Agave Developer's Site](https://agaveplatform.org).
+For more information on how you can leverage the Agave Platform to power your own digital lab, pleas visit the [Agave Platform Website](https://agaveplatform.org.).

 ## Requirements